Want to know how to become a sales manager?

-A top performing salesperson starts to believe the hype about their position.
-They start to think that they really are the most important member of a team, that’s the most important of the business.
+A top-performing salesperson starts to believe the hype about their position.
+They begin to think that they really are the most important team members, a team they believe to be the most important part of the business.

-And it ruffles feathers.
-But not in the good kind of way, because it gets you noticed for all the wrong reasons.
-If you want a promotion you have to adjust your attitude.
-You have to hit two key factors to ensure that you’re making the right impression.
+And it ruffles feathers — not in the good kind of way.
+That kind of attitude will get you noticed for all the wrong reasons.
+If you want a promotion to the sales manager role, you have to adjust your attitude.

-Deals are won, deals are lost.
-How you deal with success and failure is a key indicator of how you’re going to manage others.
-If you become despondent after a failed deal and see your productivity drop, no one is going to want you heading a team of your peers.
+Deals are won, and deals are lost.
+How you deal with success and failure is a key indicator of your ability to manage others successfully.
+If you become despondent after a failed deal and your productivity drops, no one is going to want you heading a team of your peers.

-If, however, you lose a deal and get straight back on the horse, you’re going to make a great impression.
+If, however, you lose a deal and get right back on the horse, you’re going to look like leadership material.

 A failure is only a failure if you learn nothing from it.
-You have to view each failure as a learning experience to improve your overall success rate.
+You need to view each failure as a learning experience to improve your overall success rate.

-The same goes for closed deals.
-Don’t get too cocky and think you’ve done enough.
+The same goes for successfully closed deals as well.
+Don’t get cocky thinking you’ve done enough.
 Use that win as motivation to close the next deal.

-Sales is an important element of any business.
-But you’re not more important than the other departments.
+Sales is an important element of any business, but you’re not any more important than any other department.
 Don’t ever get too big for your boots.

-Even a small gesture to keep everyone in the loop will help establish you as a problem solver, and that’s an important skill for any aspiring manager.
+Even a small gesture to keep everyone in the loop will help establish yourself as a problem solver, and that’s an important skill for any aspiring sales manager.

 Feedback is a necessary component of both your own and your team’s growth.
-It’s so important that 69% of employees say they would work harder if they felt their efforts were being recognized.
+69% of employees say they would work harder if they felt their efforts were being recognized.

-As a sales manager, you must be able to receive feedback with humility and also be able to give it without causing offense.
-It’s a difficult line to walk and one not everyone is comfortable with.
-However, I’ve listed a couple of key points below of what it boils down to.
+Becoming a sales manager depends on your ability to receive feedback from your sales team with humility and give it to other sales reps without offending.
+It’s a difficult line to walk and not one that everyone is comfortable with.

-One of the key issues people have when receiving feedback is taking it personally.
+One of the key issues people have when receiving feedback is that they take it personally.
 People view what is intended as constructive advice as a personal attack.

-Every time you receive feedback run yourself through the below process to stop any immediate emotional responses enabling you to extract the real value of the feedback.
+Every time you receive feedback, run yourself through the below process to stop any immediate emotional responses that prevent you from extracting the real value of the feedback.